-No need to "eat for two"
+There's no need to "eat for 2"

 Try to have a healthy breakfast every day, because this can help you to avoid snacking on foods that are high in fat and sugar.

-Eating healthily often means just changing the amounts of different foods you eat so that your diet is varied, rather than cutting out all your favourites.
+Eating healthily often means changing the amounts of different foods you eat, so that your diet is varied, rather than cutting out all your favourites.
 You can use the Eatwell Guide to get the balance of your diet right.
 It shows you how much of what you eat should come from each food group to achieve a healthy, balanced diet.

 Fruit and vegetables in pregnancy

 Eat plenty of fruit and vegetables because these provide vitamins and minerals, as well as fibre, which helps digestion and can help prevent constipation.

 Eat at least 5 portions of a variety of fruit and vegetables every day – these can include fresh, frozen, canned, dried or juiced.
 Always wash fresh fruit and vegetables carefully.

 Starchy foods are an important source of energy, some vitamins and fibre, and help you to feel full without containing too many calories.
 They include bread, potatoes, breakfast cereals, rice, pasta, noodles, maize, millet, oats, yams and cornmeal.
 If you are having chips, go for oven chips lower in fat and salt.

 These foods should make up just over a 3rd of the food you eat.
 Instead of refined starchy (white) food, choose wholegrain or higher-fibre options such as wholewheat pasta, brown rice or simply leaving the skins on potatoes.